 These dots help you find the correct position on the neck more easily.

-This is where you attach one end of your guitar strap—sometimes located on the heel of the neck on some electrics and acoustics.
+This is where you attach one end of your guitar strap (read about the best acoustic guitar straps here) —sometimes located on the heel of the neck on some electrics and acoustics.
 Not all steel-string acoustics have a strap pin here.

 Magnetic devices that turn the vibrations of the strings into an electric current, which is then fed down a cable into an amplifier.